lucmerceron/react-size-fetcher/README.md

 # React-Size-Fetcher

 ReactSizeFetcher is a simple-to-use React library to transparently and dynamically retrieve the DOM sizes of a component.
-Gives { clientHeight, clientWidth, scrollHeight, scrollWidth } informations about the component.
+Returns { clientHeight, clientWidth, scrollHeight, scrollWidth } informations about the component.

 It is a tiny (4kB) library.